|Len Cantello testimonial match with an All-Black team|

 This is my 23 member all-time England team for Black players.
 I have selected an all-time team for England: here.

 GK: David JamesAt the time of writing, David James is the third all-time Premier league appearance record holder.
-He starred for Liverpool as one of the "Spice Boys".
+He starred for Liverpool as one of the "Spice Boys" in the 1990's.
 However, his reputation suffered after a series of blunders, earning the nickname of "Calamity James".
-He picked up 53 caps for England.
+He later played for Aston Villa, West Ham, Portsmouth, Manchester City, etc. He picked up 53 caps for England.
 He was the starting keeper at the European Champions in 2004 and the World Cup Finals in 2010.

 RB: Viv Anderson

-In 1978, Viv Anderson became the first Black player to play for the English senior national team.
+In 1978, Viv Anderson became the first Black player to play for the England in a full international team.
 He would earn 30 caps between 1978 and 1988.
 He was on two World Cup team: 1982 and 1986, and two European Championshiop team: 1980 and 1988.
 He was a part of Brian Clough's Nottingham Forrest team that won back-to-back European Cup in 1979 and 1980.
 He also played for Arsenal, Manchester United and and Sheffield Wednesday.

 CB: Des Walker